jdanford/scrubjay/README.md

 ## Installation

-The binary name for `scrubjay` is `sj`.
-Prebuilt binaries are not yet available, and the crate is not yet published, but if you have a new-ish version of Rust then you can clone the project and run `cargo install`.
+The binary name for Scrubjay is `sj`.
+Prebuilt binaries aren't available yet, and the crate hasn't been published, but if you have Rust and Cargo then you can install it with `cargo install --git https://github.com/jdanford/scrubjay`.

 ## Usage